ujaladev15/Mini-Logistics-Delivery-Management-System/README.md

 | 👨‍💻 **Admin** | All orders across all customers | Assign drivers to pending orders, monitor stats |

 <br/>

-> Think of it as a simplified internal tool used by companies like Dunzo, Porter, or Delhivery to coordinate their delivery operations.

 ---